cs1302uga/cs1302-styleguide/README.md

 This document not only contains the specific guidelines that must be followed, but also includes editor configuration reccomendations as well information about how to use the `checkstyle` tool to check your code for compliance.

+Make sure you read through this document carefully. **It contains setup instructions for the `checkstyle` program which lets you run your code through an application to check for proper code style.
+It also contains recommended Emacs and Vi configurations that, if used, will reduce the number of style issues you have in your code moving forward.**

 ## Table of Contents